jimmoffitt/developer_advocate.blog/guides/tweet-media.md

 + ```url:```

-The url_contains: operator is the most useful way to filter for media that is not covered by has:media.
-The url_contains: operator matches on URL substrings.
+The url: operator is the most useful way to filter for media that is hosted elsewhere.
+The url: operator matches on URL *tokens*.
 It can be enclosed in quotes to allow for the top level domain to be included in the query.
 For example, you could filter on:

+Note about the ```url_contains:``` operator:

+Enterprise real-time and batched historical APIs support the ```url_contains:``` operator, which can match on URL *substrings*.

 Note about ```has:links``` operator: